Moments of thankfulness open our hearts to joy, fill us with peace, connect us to those around us. They help us feel blessed.

 The reverse-envy approach was studied by researchers at Southern Methodist University and the University of California at Davis, using three groups of volunteers.
 One group kept a daily log of five hassles or complaints.
 The second group wrote down five ways in which they thought they were better off than their peers.
 And the third group wrote down five things each day for which they were grateful.

 After three weeks, those in the group who kept gratitude lists reported having more energy, fewer health problems, and a greater feeling of well-being than those who complained or gloated.

 What's the best way to help children experience the heart-expanding effects of gratitude?

-Here are some simple ways to help children cultivate gratitude on a daily basis.
 Give thanks in prayer.
 Set aside a regular time for thank-you prayers, before dinner or breakfast, or at bedtime.
 Give thanks for small things--finding a colorful fall leaf on the driveway, getting over a cold, seeing the dog do a funny thing.
 Young children are naturally thankful, according to Montessori teacher Sofia Cavalletti.
 She writes in "The Religious Potential of the Child," "The prayer of children up to the age of seven or eight is almost exclusively prayer of thanksgiving and praise."

 Say thank you to your family.
 Research suggests that people are actually more likely to express their thanks to strangers or acquaintances than to their own family members or peers, according to the National Institute for Healthcare Research.
 But when parents show appreciation to one another, to their children, and to other people in their lives, children learn to do the same thing.
 When your child does a household chore--even if it's one of his or her assigned tasks--say thank you.
 When your partner does something considerate, express your appreciation.